mlecauchois/pablonet/README.md

 sudo chmod +x /etc/xdg/autostart/screen-rotation.desktop
 ```

+Next, configure the default display to be able to run the client in headless mode:
 ```bash
 sudo echo "export DISPLAY=:0" >> /etc/profile
 ```

-No solutions worked for the newer labwc so did the dirty but reversible thing:
+Next, we have to hide the cursor since we will be running the device in a kiosk mode.
+Sadly, I found no solutions worked for the newer Labwc window manager that ships with Bookworm, so I used this dirty but reversible trick that makes the cursor invisible:

 ```bash
 # Backup the original cursors